-Residents and visitors can experience a new side of Westchester County in winter.
-As the cooler air blows in, Sleepy Hollow sheds its spooky shroud and villages turn into scenes straight out of a holiday movie.
-The gentle jingle of boutique shop doors opening and closing fills the sidewalk air, and like all magic winter holiday destinations, the trees and lanes twinkle with lights on dark New York evenings.
+As the cooler air blows into Westchester County, the villages turn into scenes straight out of a holiday movie.
+The gentle jingle of boutique shop doors opening and closing fills the sidewalk air, and like all magical winter holiday destinations, the trees and lanes twinkle with lights on dark New York evenings.

-Whether you’re escaping the city for a day or a week this holiday season, you’ll find something to do in Westchester County.
+Whether you’re escaping the city for a day or driving up for a weekend, there’s plenty to get wrapped up in this holiday season in Westchester County.

 Is there anything that says holiday fun like lacing up your skates and gliding across a frozen pond?
-Westchester County has several ice skating locations to add to you winter to-do list.
+Westchester County has several ice skating locations to add to your winter to-do list.

 For blustery outdoor fun, head to Wampus Pond Park in Armonk.
 If the pond isn’t frozen in time for Christmas ice skating, try cross-country skiing through the adjacent forest instead.
 No matter which activity you choose, remember to bring your own equipment and check for signs indicating safe conditions.